The Center for Social Justice & Civil Liberties Logo

 "We must have courage determination to go on with the task of becoming free not only for ourselves but for the nation and the world cooperate with each other.
 Have faith in God and ourselves." - Rosa Parks

 About the Artist: Adeola Davies-Aiyeloja is a Multidisciplinary artist who works in several media, Adeola has a way of bringing colors together to create a visual sensation.
 When you look at my paintings, you feel the joy and happiness the colors convey, Adeola said.
 Her first public exhibition was at the National Orange Show where she won an honorable mention for her work"Wings of Love".
 She has since won many awards for her paintings and jewelry designs and has exhibited at local and national juried shows and also served as a juror for local art competitions.
-Her work is in both public and private collections, such as Toni Morrison, Riverside Art with enamels and metal- smithing to create wearable art.
+Her work is in both public and private collections, such as Toni Morrison, Riverside Art with enamels and metal- something to create wearable art.
 Some of Adeola's paintings have been shown on the set of Fox's television drama "Time of your Life," NBC's drama, "The Others," ABC's "Greys Anatomy", "Blackish", most recently HBO's "Insecure" and CBS's "The Neighborhood", Bob Abishola and many more.
 Most recently, Adeola was part of the collaborative "RISE" Mosaic Mural artists for the City of Riverside.

 BLM exhibit pieces